Homestyle Refried Beans

 Elevate Your Refried Beans with Cheese!

-Adding cheese to refried beans takes them to the next level!
-When using cheese, remember to balance the saltiness so the dish doesn’t become too salty.
+Adding cheese elevates refried beans, but be sure to balance the salt so the dish isn’t too salty.

 Soaking Beans: Optional but Potentially Helpful